-12. How to send a DMCA takedown notice to a website
+How to Send a DMCA Takedown Notice to a Website

-If you have material being infringed upon on YouTube, you can choose to either submit a copyright takedown notice through their Webform or send in a DMCA takedown notice yourself, through your attorney or through a DMCA agent.
-However, it is important to consider fair use when evaluating whether an unauthorized use of a copyrighted video, logo or image is an infringement.
+If you have material being infringed upon on YouTube, you can choose to either submit a copyright takedown notice through their webform or you can send in a DMCA takedown notice by yourself, through your attorney, or through a DMCA agent.
+However, it is important to consider fair use when evaluating whether an unauthorized use of a copyrighted video, logo, or image is an infringement.

 Unlike YouTube, Twitter does not have a webform to submit a copyright takedown.
 However, they do state in their rules and policies that they respond to copyright complaints submitted under DMCA.
 In fact, they have a ticket system specifically for DMCA takedowns that you can submit yours to.
 However, it is important to consider Twitter’s Fair Use Policy when evaluating whether an unauthorized use of copyrighted material is an infringement.

-15. How to send a DMCA to Facebook and Instagram
+How to Send a DMCA to Facebook and Instagram

-TikTok has a form you can use to report your copyright infringement claim.
-They do require you provide the same elements you would in DMCA takedown notice that we discussed earlier in this article.
-You can also choose to email or mail a DMCA takedown notice to TikTok using the contact information listed Here.
+TikTok also has a form you can use to report your copyright infringement claim.
+However, they do require you provide the same elements you would in DMCA takedown notice that we discussed earlier in this article.
+You can also choose to email or mail a DMCA takedown notice to TikTok using the contact information listed here.

-LinkedIn has A Form where you can report copyright infringement.
+LinkedIn has a form as well, where you can report copyright infringement.
 LinkedIn also provides information for its designated DMCA notice agent.
-If you choose to submit a written DMCA notice, you can submit it to their copyright agent Here.
+If you choose to submit a written DMCA notice, you can submit it to their copyright agent here.

 If an ISP (Internet Service Provider) receives a DMCA takedown notice, they will remove the content in question automatically without determining whether the content is truly infringing (this is so they avoid liability under the DMCA).
 Once they take down the material, the ISP will notify the individual user who maintains the website, blog, social media account or YouTube account about the notice, and why the material was removed.
 If the individual user believes that the material taken down does not violate copyright, they have the right to file a counter notice, and how to fight a DMCA takedown notice.